-Included in the above are 89 (2019: 2) pensioners and beneficiaries whose benefits are secured by annuities.
-Included within the number of active members are 43 (2019:24) paid-up members.
-Paid-up members are ones who are still in employment but are not contributing to the Trust, though they still maintain a salary link.
+Included in the table are 94 (2020: 89) pensioners and beneficiaries whose benefits are secured by annuities.
+Included within the number of active members are 41 (2020: 43) paid-up members.
+Paid-up members are members who are still in employment but are not contributing to the Trust, though they still maintain a salary link.